MaRS Tech Talent Advisory Council

 - Thomas Heermann, Senior Director, Automotive and Conceptual Design Products, Autodesk

 - Kelly Jackson, Associate Vice-President, Government Relations and Strategic Communications, Humber College

 - Marin Litoiu, Professor, Lassonde School of Engineering & School of Information Technology, LAPS, York University

 - David McDonald, AVP of Global Talent, Manulife

-- Erin McGinn, Assistant Deputy Minister, Ministry of Advanced Education and Skills Development
+- Erin McGinn, Assistant Deputy Minister, Ministry of Training, Colleges and Universities

 - Gladys Okine, Executive Director, First Work